-Over the next week or so, I rustled with the decision to resign.
+Over the next week or so, I wrestled with the decision to resign.
 As much as I loved my school, the students, and people I worked with, I believed that my season at my current school had ended.
 So, why was it so hard to turn in the blasted letter?
 Allow me to introduce myself…

 My name is NiaShanta and I’m a control freak.
 I like to know what I’m doing, when I’m doing it, who will participate in the doing, how long the doing will take, and what my role in the doing consists of.
-Long story short: I had to go with the flow.

 I have no problem with going—okay I lied.
 I tend to have a problem going with the flow, which is why I had arrived at the predicament.
 Structure, stability, and security were all present at my current job.
 I had proven myself, worked my way up to a leadership position, and was no longer the little fish in a big pond.
 Leaving my district would not only thrust me into a new country on a different continent, but it would also thrust me into the sea of unknowns.